Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions

+Under the assumption of an ergodic system (e.g. for non-degenerate diffusion) the only set-based solutions are[ This equation has a trivial solution] $S=\Omega$ with $c_1=0$ (the process never leaves $\Omega$)or $S=\emptyset$.
+Clearly these trivial solutions are not of any use.
+How can we solve this conceptual problem?

 When deriving exit rates for biomolecular processes, then the macro states of this system can not be rigorously described as subsets $S$ in micro state space.
 Rather, transitions are gradual from something that is more inactive to something that can be described as more active.
-We propose replacing $1\!\!1_S$ by a membership function $\chi:\Omega\rightarrow [0,1]$ which quantifies how much a micro state ${\boldsymbol{x}}\in \Omega$ belongs to the starting macro state.
-The theoretical background of our article, therefore, starts with the desired separation of space and time via
+We propose replacing the indicator function $1\!\!1_S$ in \eqref{eq:holdprobclassic} by a membership function $\chi:\Omega\rightarrow [0,1]$ which quantifies how much a micro state ${\boldsymbol{x}}\in \Omega$ belongs to the starting macro state.
+The theoretical background of our article, therefore, starts with the more general separation of space and time via